CLOUDS LINGER, WITH FOG DEVELOPING TONIGHT

 Your First Alert Weather Forecast:

 The Fox Valley and areas West got a soaking rain this morning.
-Most spots picked up 1-2″ of rain, while others had isolated amounts of 3-5″ (Yikes)!
-A lingering shower or storm will be possible into the early afternoon, outside of that, mostly cloudy skies can be expected.
-Temperatures will fall well below normal with most spots only making it into the low and middle 70s.
-The humidity will also be creeping up this afternoon and evening, and that increasing moisture will likely create widespread areas of fog tonight into tomorrow morning.
-Some of the fog could be locally dense.
+Most spots picked up 1-2″ of rain, while others had isolated amounts of 3-5″.
+We’ll see some clearing this evening, but low clouds and fog will fill back in for Saturday morning.
+Fog could be locally dense as lows dip into the mid 50s to lower 60s.

-As the weekend wears on, clouds, fog and drizzle will give way to some sunshine.
-It’s going to be a warm and humid weekend, with high temperatures in the low to middle 80s.
+Skies will be relatively overcast to begin Saturday.
+In addition to the fog, some drizzle/mist will also be possible.
+The clouds are likely to be somewhat stubborn, but we should see some sunshine by the afternoon.
+It’s going to be warmer and more humid this weekend.
+Highs will get to around 80° Saturday with middle 80s on Sunday.
+Both days will largely be dry, but a stray PM storm cannot be totally ruled out.

 We’re still on track for hot weather early next week.
 Inland highs will climb to near 90 degrees Monday and Tuesday, followed by another chance of thunderstorms.
+It will turn even muggier and heat indices could push into the middle 90s.
+Our next, more widespread chance for rain and storms arrives late Tuesday.

 You can always keep our forecast handy with our free weather app.
 Look for the WBAY First Alert Weather App in the Apple app store and Google Play (click here on your mobile device).